xkbeyer/CatchTestAdapter/README.md

 - BDD Scenario
 - Traits
 - Tested with Visual Studio Community 2017.
+- Needs Catch 2.4.0 regarding selective running a scenario subsection due to changes in white spaces.

 ### Test
 The Adapter is tested against the Solution in [CatchUnitTestRef](https://github.com/xkbeyer/CatchUnitTestRef) and the [TestAdapterTest](https://github.com/xkbeyer/CatchTestAdapter/tree/master/TestAdapterTest).
+And against the ReferenceProject in this Solution.

 ### Settings